Tuberculosis (TB) can happen to anyone

 Avoid:

-Alcohol (it harms your body and stops the TB medicine working properly)
+• Alcohol (it harms your body and stops the TB medicine working properly)

-Fizzy drinks like Coke or Fanta
+• Fizzy drinks like Coke or Fanta

-Too much spice or salt Too much tea or coffee, especially at the same time as your food
+• Too much tea or coffee, especially at the same time as your food

 Myths and facts:

-❌ You should eat special foods.
-It is good to keep eating your normal and locally available food.
+âś…It is good to keep eating your normal and locally available food.

-❌ Health food is always expensive, like apples, almonds, cashews Many cheap foods are just as good.
+❌ Health food is always expensive, like apples, almonds, cashews.

-❌ Having a glucose drip, body-building powder or tonic will help most Unless the patient is too sick to eat food normally, it is better to simply eat a varied nutritious diet.
+âś…Unless the patient is too sick to eat food normally, it is better to simply eat a varied nutritious diet.

 A family member or friend has TB

-People with TB need support from their family, friends and neighbours.
-Often a TB patient has to leave work or studies, because they are too weak.
+People with TB need support from their family, friends, and neighbours.
+Often, a TB patient has to leave work or studies, because they are too weak.
 We all need sympathy and companionship from others.
 If someone you know has TB, do not leave him/her to do their treatment alone, but support them.

 While supporting a TB patient, you should also take care of yourself. pay attention to these things:

-Only pulmonary tuberculosis spreads to others; if TB is in another place in the body, it cannot spread to you.
+• Only pulmonary tuberculosis spreads to others; if TB is in another place in the body, it cannot spread to you.

-If the patient is has been taking TB medicine for three or four weeks, his TB will not spread (for drug resistant TB the TB will not spread after four to five months)
+• If the patient is has been taking TB medicine for three or four weeks, his TB will not spread.
+For drug resistant TB, the TB will not spread after four to five months.

-the patient should avoid coughing, sneezing or spitting around others
+• The patient should avoid coughing, sneezing, or spitting around others.